Vehicle Graphics: Your Moving Sales Magnets

 DO – Be okay with being different.
 Even very different.
 Think about it this way.
 It’s not just peacocks — just about any bird you can think of has a boldly colored mate, and a more camouflaged mate.
-Blood-red Cardinals, sky-blue Bluebirds, pumpkin-Orange Orioles – the male stands out the most, and gets all of the attention.
+Blood-red Cardinals, sky-blue Bluebirds, pumpkin-Orange Orioles – the male stands out the most and gets all of the attention.

 Sounds kind of unfair doesn’t it?
-Of course he’s also the first to get eaten by the neighborhood cat too.
+Of course, he’s also the first to get eaten by the neighborhood cat too.
 So there’s that.

-There’s two major instincts at war with each other here — standing out to get more attention vs blending in to hide from predators.
+There are two major instincts at war with each other here — standing out to get more attention vs blending in to hide from predators.